 Free service in the College infirmary is restricted to a total of two weeks in any college year.
 Infirmary meals are charged at reasonable rates.

-Whenever students are regularly boarding at the College dining halls there is no additional charge for infirmary meals.
+Whenever students are regularly boarding at the College dining halls there is no additional charge for infirmary meals, except where special diets are ordered by the College Physician.

-The College also has compulsory group accident and medical reimbursement insurance which provides benefits in cases where the facilities of the Health Service program are not sufficient.
+The College requires all students to take out the "Students' Accident and Sickness Insurance" which provides benefits in cases where the facilities of the Health Service are not sufficient.
 This insurance is supplementary to the College Health Service and details concerning it are published prior to the opening of each fall semester.